-- A highly available DB2 database is set up on system1 and system2 with SFHA - The database and datafiles are online on system1. - The database repository is online on system1. - You must run the SFDB tools commands on system1 where the database is online. - Some SFDB tools commands may fail on system2.
+- A highly available DB2 database is set up on sys1 and sys2 with SFHA - The database and datafiles are online on sys1. - You must run the SFDB tools commands on sys1 where the database is online.

 For information about Storage Foundation for Databases (SFDB) repository or repository database: